snowboundmage2/asset_to_yaml/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit your pull requests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or issues, please open an issue on this repository or contact `snowboundmage2`.
+For any questions or issues, please open an issue on this repository, or at me on the you know where.

 ```